Chevrolet Corvair: Model designations

+Standard wheelbase

 500 – base model Corvair with lowest trim level.
 Always came with rubber mats, bench seats, and very little trim.

 700 – next trim level up from the 500 model.
 These models also came with rubber mats and bench seats, but had more extensive exterior trim and additional features as standard. (this model was discontinued after 1964).

 Lakewood – Corvair station wagon (1961–62) available as a 500 or 700.
 The Monza wagon was available in 1962 and is not really a Lakewood.
 All window glass was specific to this model due to its taller roofline.

 Monza (900) – the top of the trim line for 1960–1963 only.
 In 1964, it was below the Monza Spyder, which was now its own model.
 For the 1965–66 model year, the Monza ranked below the Corsa in trim level.
 After the Corsa model was dropped, the Monza was once again at the top of the Corvair line for 1967 through 1969.
 Monzas usually came with bucket seats (although special bench seats were available in some years).
 Monzas had carpeting and special trim packages.

 Spyder – the Monza Spyder was an option package during the 1962 and 1963 model years, and for 1964 became a full-fledged model.
 It was equipped with a 150 hp turbocharged engine, "full instrumentation", special emblems, and all the "Monza" trim items.

 Corsa – top of the line sport model for 1965–66.
 It was the only model available with the optional 180 hp turbocharged flat-six.
 The base engine was the new four-carburetor 140 hp "big valve" engine.
 Corsas had "full instrumentation", special emblems, and trim with a special "argent" silver painted rear cove area and pinstriping on the 1965 models.
 The optional 180 hp engine delivered an increase in power over the 1964 150 hp engine of the same displacement by slightly enlarging the carburetor, and increasing the size of the internal impeller and turbine blades.